-The purpose of the policy is to create and embed a culture of openness, trust and transparency in which the clear values and expected behaviour which are set out in the school's Code of Conduct are constantly lived, monitored and reinforced by all staff.
-The school deals with all concerns about adults working in or behalf of the school appropriately and promptly.
+The purpose of the policy is to create and embed a culture of openness, trust and transparency in which the clear values and expected behaviour which are set out in the Centre's Code of Conduct are constantly lived, monitored and reinforced by all staff.
+We deal with all concerns about adults working in or behalf of the Centre appropriately and promptly.